zhaow-de/bumpsemver/README.md

 [bumpsemver]
 current_version = 1.5.6

-[bumpsemver:file:requirements.txt]
+[bumpsemver:plaintext:requirements.txt]
 search = MyProject=={current_version}
 replace = MyProject=={new_version}
 ```

-With `[bumpsemver:file:…]`, the specified file is processed as plain text file, which in fact makes this application
+With `[bumpsemver:plaintext:…]`, the specified file is processed as plain text file, which in fact makes this application
 programming language neutral.
 However, it will be very error-prone for complex file for example `package-lock.json`.

 For randomly sampled 30 projects written in node.js/TypeScript, the classical `bumpversion` or the renovated `bump2version` both made